whri-phenogenomics/PhenoDigm2/IMPC_RELEASE.md

 Owltools is a java program for computing similarities between ontology terms.
 It is required during the database build stage.
 A compiled copy is available on apocrita at `/data/WHRI-Phenogenomics/software/opt/owltools`.

+Make sure you load a compatible OpenJDK version.
+As of DR23 on Apocrita: `openjdk/1.8.0_265-b01-gcc-12.2.0` works.

 Test that owltools is available and working.

 ```